zowe/docs-site/docs/extend/extend-apiml/api-mediation-caching-service.md

 For more information about the Redis storage access method, see [Using Redis as a storage solution through the Caching service](./api-mediation-redis.md).
 ### Infinispan

-Infinispan is a storage solution that can run also on z/OS platform.
+Infinispan is a storage solution that can also run on the z/OS platform.
 It can store data structures in key-value pairs, has high-availability support, and is highly performant.

 For more information about the Redis storage access method, see [Using Infinispan as a storage solution through the Caching service](./api-mediation-infinispan.md).
 ### InMemory